vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 #### Option 1

-Each registered OpenSSH node will have a unique Agentless CA. The CA public key will include information about the node that it was created for, including the unique node name and the node's labels.
+Each registered OpenSSH node will have a unique Agentless CA. The CA public key will include information about the node that it was created for, including the node's UUID and the node's labels.
 When `(lib/srv.AuthHandlers).UserKeyAuth` is called to authenticate a node's user certificate, it will check if node information is present in the CA public key.
 If node information is present, an RBAC check will be preformed using the label information in the CA public key.

 Pros: